About Educational Epiphany

 Epiphany Ambassador

-Pamela Ehnle is a site-based Instructional Specialist serving teachers in the areas of curriculum and instruction.
+Pamela Ehnle is a site-based Instructional Specialist serving teachers in the areas of curriculum development and instructional support.
 As an instructional coach, she strives to support staff by providing models of proven best practices aimed at content mastery for all students.
 Ehnle is a graduate of Western Illinois University and Olivet Nazarene University, where she earned a master’s degree in Curriculum and Instruction.
 She continued her educational journey by earning a certification in English as a Second Language and a National Board certification.

 Epiphany Ambassador

-Lynn Patton, M.Ed.
+Lynn Patton, M.Ed., Epiphany Ambassador

 Epiphany Ambassador